danielmarkow/events/README.md

 - Include Google data structure ( )
 - Sort event list -> next event on top ( )
   - Custom Sort
+- Check if startDate is prior to endDate in validation ( )